selabhvl/dat110public/week11/week11.md

 - Run the TokenRingMutexTest unit test.

 #### Exercise 3 - A distributed sequencer (Additional challenge)
 A single sequencer can be a bottleneck.
-What if we organize N replicated sequencers in the form of a ring and then use the token ring algorithm to decide when a replica sequencer can forward received updates to the clients.
+What if we organize N replicated sequencers in the form of a ring and then use the token ring algorithm to decide when a replica sequencer can forward received updates to the clients?
 This exercise involves combining exercise 1 and exercise 2.
 You can use 3 replicated sequencer processes and 3 clients' processes.
 A client (Client1, 2, and 3) can contact any sequencer randomly.
 A token will be circulated among the sequencers and the sequencer that has the token will check if it has reached the ordering limit, at which point, it will trigger propagating the updates in its queue to the clients' processes.
 - Modify the unit test in exercise 1 such that all the 3 sequencers are started.